stg-tud/MUBench/README.md

 *Which Inputs Will I Get?*

 All inputs are passed to the JAR as command-line arguments.
-- args[0]: The path to the project containing the misuse.
+- args[0]: The path to the project sources containing the misuse.
 You may use this to mine usage patterns and find misuses.
+- args[1]: The path to the compiled project classes containing the misuse.
+You may use this like args[0] if your mining runs on compiled code.
-- args[1]: The file MUBench expects you to write your findings to.
+- args[2]: The file MUBench expects you to write your findings to.
 This file is `results/my-detector/<misuse>/findings.txt`.
-- args[2]: (Optional) The path to a `.pattern` file, which contains the fixed version of the usage MUBench expects your detector to find in the project.
-The file contains a Java Source Code snippet.
-For examples see the `*.pattern` files in [`data`](https://github.com/stg-tud/MUBench/tree/master/data).
+- args[3]+: (Optional) The path to pattern files, which contain the fixed version of the usage MUBench expects your detector to find in the project.
+The files contain Java Source Code snippets.
+For examples, see the `pattern` folders in [`data`](https://github.com/stg-tud/MUBench/tree/master/data).

 *What Should My Output File Look Like?*